andrewjohnston99/3PDC/README.md

     7. Now that the Samba NAS is configured and the proper directories are created and mapped, restart the Pi.
 Alternately, you can opt to restart Samba if the USB Drive is already mounted at `/mnt/usbdrive` using `sudo service smbd restart`

     - The NAS should now be exposed on the local network.
 You can connect to it using your file explorer.
 On Windows, open Explorer and go to "This PC".
 From the top ribbon under the "Computer" tab, select "Add a network location".
 From here, a popup will go through a couple of explanation pages before asking for an input address.
 Browsing will sometimes work but if everything is configured properly you should be able to use the following address: "`\\raspberrypi\RaspberryPi NAS`".
 If a connection cannot be established, try swapping `raspberrypi` with the IP of your Pi.
-Once done, you should be able to connect to the NAS and see the `ATLTrafficLog` folder within.
+Once done, you should be able to connect to the NAS and see the `3PDCArchive` folder within.
 Test reading and writing files to this location just to be sure it is working as expected.
 If so, you have completed this part of the setup.

 7. Install Python Dependencies
 - Use the following commands to install the necessary Python dependencies to run the code: